31 Jan 50 Cybersecurity Titles That Every Job Seeker Should Know About

 A special resource for cybercrime fighters and wannabes

-There will be 3.5 million unfilled cybersecurity jobs by 2021 — enough to fill 50 NFL stadiums — according to Cybersecurity Ventures.
+There will be 3.5 million unfilled cybersecurity jobs by the end of 2021 — enough to fill 50 NFL stadiums — according to Cybersecurity Ventures.

 If you’re a student, parent, teacher, IT worker, or anyone interested in the cybersecurity field, then this handy list of 50 titles will provide insight into a myriad of possible career opportunities.
 There’s no fluff here — these are all unique and legitimate job titles in one of the fastest growing industries.